Cinderella (Disney character): Cultural impact

 Culturally, Cinderella has had a profound influence on the fashion industry.
 According to Sarah Osman of Young Hollywood, "Cinderella’s gown in this film is so iconic that it's become canon that Cinderella wears a light blue dress to the ball."
 To coincide with the release of the diamond edition of Cinderella in 2012, French footwear designer Christian Louboutin created and designed a contemporary rendition of the character's iconic glass slipper.
 In an interview with The Express Tribune, Louboutin said that Cinderella is "not only an iconic character when it comes to beauty, grace and fairytale love, but also shoes."
 The shoes are described as "made of delicate lace [instead of glass] to give them a look of transparency, and adorned with butterfly designs at the vamp and atop the Swarovski-crystal covered heel," completed by Louboutin’s signature red soles.
 Only twenty copies of the shoes were manufactured.
 In 2014, Entertainment Weekly ranked Cinderella tenth in its article "Disney Princesses: Ranking Their Hairdos -- and Don'ts!", writing, "The lowly maid's typically rage-inducing bangs somehow develop an almost stately character once the rest of her follicular baggage has been swept into an updo closely resembling a perky butt."

 At the 86th Academy Awards in 2014, Kenyan actress and Best Supporting Actress recipient Lupita Nyong'o donned "a light blue Prada gown."
 Subsequently, the media responded by drawing similarities between Nyong'o's dress and Cinderella's ballgown.
 Cosmopolitan wrote that Nyong'o "took a cue from Disney with a blue iridescent gown and matching headband a la Cinderella," while the Daily News similarly opined "channeled another Disney princess for her Oscars gown."
 Acknowledging the comparisons, Nyong'o's stylist Micaela Erlanger described the actress' appearance as "Lupita + Cinderella=Lupitarella."
 Additionally, several critics have deemed Nyong'o's success a "Cinderella story."
 According to MTV, several other Academy Award attendants wore similar outfits that were reminiscent of Disney characters in addition to Nyong'o.

+Under current US copyright law, Disney's version of Cinderella is due to enter the US public domain in 2045.
+However, this will only apply to her appearance and characters that were in the 1950 film.
+Later versions of her appearance may persist under copyright until the works they were introduced in enter the US public domain themselves.